JeanaDeLaire/jeanas-game-of-gits/sad-tale.md

 Ned was murdered or something.

-Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will DEFINITELY NOT DIE!
+Joffrey Baratheon was the one to do Ned in, he sucks, and let me assure you he will DEFINITELY DIE!